 Night allowance

 Does your employer pay more than a 10% allowance?
 Then nothing changes for you.
-If your employer pays less than a 10% allowance or night allowance, this must be increased to a 10% night allowance.
+If your employer pays less than a 10% allowance or night allowance, it must be increased to a 10% night allowance.

 Clothing allowance